Chicago River Friendly Float with Leinenkugel’s Brewery photo essay

 Leinenkugel's Friendly Float

-Leinenkugel’s Friendly Float down the Chicago River at Canal Park
+Leinenkugel’s Chicago River Friendly Float at Canal Park

 Leinenkugel’s Brewery from Chippewa Falls, Wisconsin came south of the border for a second year to raise awareness of the plight of the Chicago River with the 2nd annual Friendly Float.
 The float started at Dick’s Last Resort with breakfast then a bus took paddlers 4.5 miles south to Canal Park.
 The canoeists get their canoe and paddle back to Dick’s for lunch, beer, and live music.